Shubhamv888/Frontend_NoteNest/README.md

                 password -> 123

+                ** please try to refresh 2-3 times and wait until the login succeeds (if there are any problems)

 ## NoteNest

 NoteNest is a versatile note-taking application designed to empower users with robust CRUD (Create, Read, Update, Delete) capabilities for managing their notes effectively.
 It offers a seamless and intuitive experience, ensuring users can organize and retrieve their notes effortlessly.